 Dry brushing for KP is almost revolutionary.

-If you have KP like me I highly recommend trying dry brushing for keratosis pilaris.
+If you have KP like me I highly recommend trying dry brushing for fighting the so-called strawberry legs, chicken skin, and whatnot.

 Now let’s look at some of the best dry brush brands and what they’ve got in store for us.